theonetruekn/interactive-learning/README.md

 - Definining and programming the Tools that the Agent will use ✅
 - Creating an interface between the Agent and the Computer ✅

+- Evaluating
  - Phi3 as a baseline
  - Phi3 as coding agent
  - Phi3 finetuned on code
  - Phi3 as coding agent, finetuned on code/tool-use
  - Phi3 as coding agent, finetuned on code/tool-use with human interaction

 ## Resources